MarcoIeni/release-plz/website/docs/why.md

 - if the change was not intentional, maintainers can revert the breaking change before releasing the new version.
-- if the change was intentional, maintainers can safely merge the release PR because it correctly bumbed the major version.
+- if the change was intentional, maintainers can safely merge the release PR because it bumps the major version.

 ## Differences with release-please